 Both Japanese and Korean websites were used as data collection sites.

-Empirically, after Winter Sonata was broadcast in Japan, numerous Japanese citizens began to browse Korean drama and celebrity websites, share their opinions, and post messages on both Korean and Japanese websites.
-This study mainly collected data on Winter Sonata and Mr. Bae Yong-Joon's personal fan club websites in Japan and Korea.
+Empirically, after Winter Sonata was broadcast in Japan, numerous Japanese citizens began to browse Korean drama and celebrity websites, share their opinions and post messages on both Korean and Japanese websites.
+This study mainly collected data from the Winter Sonata and Bae Yong-Joon's personal fan club websites in Japan and Korea.
 A link to the survey was posted on these websites for three months.
-During this period, a message encouraging people's voluntary participation in this survey was posted for (or re-posted) approximately once a month on both countries' websites.
-Given the historical baggage, we were careful to not include language that could incite nationalistic sentiments.
-As a result, one hundred and sixty four Japanese participants completed the web-based survey, excluding one uncompleted survey.
+During this period, a message encouraging people's voluntary participation in the survey was posted (or reposted) approximately once a month on both countries' websites.
+Given the historical baggage, we were careful not to include language that could incite nationalistic sentiments.
+As a result, 164 Japanese participants completed the web-based survey, excluding one uncompleted survey.

-The participants tended to be strongly involved with the Winter Sonata boom in Japan.
-Japanese participants who accessed Mr. Bae Yong-Joon's Korean website were those who could read Korean and tried to talk with Korean fans, making a big effort to learn and practice the Korean language.
+The respondents tended to be enthusiastic participants in the Winter Sonata boom in Japan.
+Japanese respondents who accessed Bae Yong-Joon's Korean website were those who could read Korean and tried to talk with Korean fans, making a big effort to learn and practice the Korean language.
 Those who accessed the Japanese website had to be members first in order to participate in the survey.
-Therefore, our survey participants could be regarded as self-selected individuals with a high motivation to share their opinions and voice about Winter Sonata.
+Therefore, our survey respondents could be regarded as self-selected individuals, highly motivated to share their opinions and have a voice about Winter Sonata.
 Although this was by no means a random sample, the self-selected sample of highly involved viewers can be regarded as opinion leaders among other Winter Sonata fans.
-Therefore, given that the Winter Sonata phenomena was already observed, these opinion leaders' perceptions and behaviors could draw followers (Rogers, 2003; Weimann, 1994).
+Therefore, given that the Winter Sonata phenomenon was already in full flow, these opinion leaders' perceptions and behaviors could draw further followers (Rogers, 2003; Weimann, 1994).

-First, a multivariate regression analysis was conducted to determine which independent variables (narrative coherence, narrative fidelity, peer evaluation, emotional involvement, and entertainment value) would be significant predictors of Japanese audiences' perception about the narrative quality of Winter Sonata.
-Regression results indicated this model accounted for 40.3 % of variance in the dependent variable which is Japanese audiences' perception of Winter Sonata's narrative quality, $R^2 = 0.403$ , $R^2{adj} = 0.384$ .
+First, a multivariate regression analysis was conducted to determine which independent variables (narrative coherence, narrative fidelity, peer evaluation, emotional involvement and entertainment value) would be significant predictors of Japanese audiences' perception of the narrative quality of Winter Sonata.
+Regression results indicated this model accounted for 40.3 percent of variance in the dependent variable, which is Japanese audiences' perception of Winter Sonata's narrative quality, $R^2 = .403$, $R^2{adj.} = .384$.
 This model significantly predicted the dependent variable, F(5, 158) = 21.363, p < .001.
 A summary of the regression model is presented in Table 1.
-Variance inflation factors (VIF's) for all variables are low enough to confirm no problem with multicollinearity.
+Variance inflation factors (VIFs) for all variables are low enough to confirm no problem with multicollinearity.